auto-differentiation/QuantLib-Risks-Cpp/README.md

 </p>

-As a demonstrator of integration of the [XAD automatic differentiation tool](https://auto-differentiation.github.io) with real-world code, the latest release of QuantLib is AAD-enabled with XAD.
+As a demonstrator of integration of the [XAD automatic differentiation tool](https://auto-differentiation.github.io) with real-world code, the latest release of QuantLib can calculate risks with the help of XAD.
 The performance achieved on sample applications is many-fold superior to what has been reported previously with other tools.
 This demonstrates production quality use of the XAD library in a code-base of several hundred thousand lines.